What is the best diet for autoimmune?

 Once symptoms have reduced, you add foods back into your diet so you can follow a more balanced nutritional plan.
 The reintroduction phase allows you to identify what foods trigger a response that is unique to you, your situation and your autoimmune.
 The goal is to develop a modified diet that supports your unique biochemistry.

-The AIP Diet:
+The CORE AIP Diet:

 -